-A lot of people may be thinking that this genius of a girl was born into a rich family with few kids, at least to enable her get all the attention to achieve this great success, but not at all!
-Ruth is actually the third out of the eight children of Mr and Mrs Gyan-Darkwa who are average income earners but serious with their kids’ education.
+A lot of people may be thinking that this genius of a girl was born into a rich family with few kids and, that it made it possible for her to get all the attention she needed in order to attain what she has so far accomplished.
+This is not so, Ruth is actually the third out of the eight children of Mr. and Mrs. Gyan-Darkwa who are average income earners but serious with their kids’ education.
 Ruth has four other sisters and three brothers.

-Remarkably, she isn’t the only extraordinarily brilliant chap in her home.
-Her eldest sister, Grace is set to graduate from KNUST next year with a Bachelor’s Degree in Political Science at the age of 18.
-Her immediate elder sister who is 15 is hoping to study Medicine and Surgery abroad, having been denied of an admission this year, to do so in Ghana.
+Remarkably, she isn’t the only super-brilliant chap in her home.
+She is expected to graduate a year below some of her siblings’ graduating age.
+Yeah, some of her siblings graduated from KNUST at the age of 18.
+Also, her immediate elder sister who was 15 in 2017 was hoping to study Medicine and Surgery abroad, having been denied an admission last year to do so in Ghana.

 In an interview with Joy FM’s Super Morning Host, Kojo Yankson on Wednesday, October 11, Ruth revealed that she looks up to the incumbent President of Ghana, Nana Addo Dankwa Akufo-Addo, in taking her studies very seriously.
-Describing the President as hardworking and one who learns a lot, the youngest KNUST student said he is his role model.
+Describing the President as hardworking and one who learns a lot, the youngest KNUST student announced that the president is her role model.

 In addition to hard work, Ruth Ama Gya-Darkwa attributed her extraordinary success to God.
 She also advised young ones to put God first in all they do and never to sideline Him.

-She said her Computer Science and Space Engineering dreams are being driven by her great love for software as well as the passion to contribute to Ghana’s space challenge in the African continent respectively.
+She said her Computer Science and Space Engineering dreams are being driven by her great love for software as well as the passion to contribute to Ghana’s space challenge and that of the African continent at large.

-5. She is the Youngest ever Student of KNUST
+4. She is the Youngest Student in KNUST’s History